Skip to content

 Program Orientations

 Upon acceptance to the program, you will be required to attend a mandatory pre-departure orientation.
-During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare of the overall education abroad experience.
+During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare for the overall education abroad experience.
 The Fall semester pre-departure orientation will be conducted in April, before the end of Spring UAlbany classes, and in late November/early December for the Spring term abroad.

 Upon arrival at Tokyo University of Foreign Studies, you will attend a mandatory program orientation.
-This is an important and informative set of sessions organized by International Office of your host university.
+This is an important and informative set of sessions organized by the International Office of your host university.

 Support Services